canergulgec/MovieDb/README.md

 <img src="/art/movie_list_dark.png" width="250" /> &nbsp;&nbsp;&nbsp; <img src="/art/movie_detail_dark.png" width="250" /> &nbsp;&nbsp;&nbsp; <img src="/art/search_list_dark.png" width="250" />

-## 📦 Modules

-Modules are the collection of source files and build settings that allow you to divide your project into discrete units of functionality.

-- **App Module**

-  `:app` module is an [com.android.application](https://developer.android.com/studio/projects/android-library), which is needed to create the app bundle.
-It presents data to a screen and handle user interactions.

-- **Core Module**

-  `:core` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains base classes and resources which are shared between other modules

-- **Data Module**

-  `:data` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains models, api services and repository classes

-- **Domain Module**

-  `:domain` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains use case and mapper classes

-- **Presentation Module**

-  `:presentation` module is an [com.android.library](https://developer.android.com/studio/projects/android-library), contains business logic and adapter classes

-- **buildSrc**

-  `:buildSrc` is a directory at the project root level which contains build info.
-It is used for dependency management for better reusability and easy maintenance

 ## 🛠 Built With

 - [Kotlin](https://kotlinlang.org)